 Although both air source and ground source heat pumps are renewable alternatives to fossil fuels, they hugely differ in efficiency, running costs, carbon savings and durability.

-Unlike air source heat pumps, the inherent efficiency of ground source heat pumps means they can deliver the lowest running costs of any type of heating system and the best return from the RHI – giving you payback on your investment typically in 5 or 6 years.See our air source vs ground source page
+Unlike air source heat pumps, the inherent efficiency of ground source heat pumps means they can deliver the lowest running costs of any type of heating system and the best return from the RHI – giving you payback on your investment typically in 5 or 6 years.See air source vs ground source

 Oil & LPG boilers vs. ground source heat pumps